China Compulsory Certificate: Administration

-The CCC mark is administered by the CNCA (Certification and Accreditation Administration of the People's Republic of China).
-The China Quality Certification Center (CQC) is designated by CNCA to process CCC mark applications and defines the products that need CCC.
+The CCC Mark is administered by the Certification and Accreditation Administration of the People's Republic of China (CNCA).
+The China Quality Certification Center (CQC) is designated by CNCA to process CCC Mark applications and defines the products that need CCC.
 The products are summed up in overall product categories.
 Additionally, the following certification authorities are responsible for specific groups of products: